Strategic investments and partnerships (IIB)

 - UK Vaccine Network (UKVN): Launched in 2015, the network brings together industry, academia and funders to make targeted investments (£120m over 2016-21) in specific vaccines and vaccine technology for infectious diseases with epidemic potential.
 Led by DHSC supported by MRC and the Biotechnology and Biological Sciences Research Council (BBSRC).

 - Antimicrobial resistance (AMR) Initiative (£14.5m MRC, £88m total): The first initiative supported by all 7 research councils.
 It takes a multidisciplinary, themed approach to tackling the growing threat of antibacterial resistance.

-- Zoonoses and Emerging Livestock Systems (ZELS): Cross Council £20.5m supported by DFID, BBSRC, Economic and Social Research Council (ESRC), MRC and Natural Environment Research Council (NERC).
+- Zoonoses and Emerging Livestock Systems (ZELS): Cross Council £20.5m supported by FCDO, BBSRC, Economic and Social Research Council (ESRC), MRC and Natural Environment Research Council (NERC).

 - IIB’s portfolio of human infectious diseases research includes awards made through several of MRC’s international funding calls.
-We variously lead and support several Newton Fund and Global Challenges Research Fund (GCRF) initiatives, often in partnership with our sister councils.
-Both funds form part of the UK’s Official Development Assistance (ODA) commitment, which focuses on outcomes that promote the long-term sustainable growth of countries on the OECD Development Assistance Committee (DAC) list.
+We led and supported several Newton Fund and Global Challenges Research Fund (GCRF) initiatives, often in partnership with our sister councils.
+Both funds formed part of the UK’s Official Development Assistance (ODA) commitment, which focuses on outcomes that promote the long-term sustainable growth of countries on the OECD Development Assistance Committee (DAC) list.
 Recent highlights include: